I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiaminidrv-drvdeleteitem.md

 </dl>

 ## -returns
 <p>On success, the method should return S_OK and clear the device error value pointed to by <i>plDevErrVal</i>.
 If the method fails, it should return a standard COM error code and place a minidriver-specific error code value in the memory pointed to by <i>plDevErrVal</i>.
-The value pointed to by <i>plDevErrVal</i> can be converted to a string by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff543982">IWiaMiniDrv::drvGetDeviceErrorStr</a>.</p>
+The value pointed to by <i>plDevErrVal</i> can be converted to a string by calling <a href="image.iwiaminidrv_drvgetdeviceerrorstr">IWiaMiniDrv::drvGetDeviceErrorStr</a>.</p>

 ## -remarks
-<p>In order to delete a driver item, the WIA service will call the minidriver method <b>IWiaMiniDrv::drvDeleteItem</b>.
-In this method, the minidriver will attempt to delete the item pointed to by the WIA service context parameter <i>pWiasContext</i>.
-If the item is successfully deleted, the method returns S_OK and sets the device error value parameter <i>plDevErrVal</i> to zero.
-If a device error occurs, the method returns E_FAIL and a device-specific error value in the device error value parameter <i>plDevErrVal</i>.</p>

-<p>Before the WIA service calls this method, it verifies the following:</p>

-<p>The item is not the root item.</p>

-<p>If the item is a folder, it does not have any children.</p>

-<p>The item's access rights allow deletion.</p>

-<p>Since the WIA service verifies these conditions, it is not necessary for the minidriver to also verify them.</p>

 <p>In order to delete a driver item, the WIA service will call the minidriver method <b>IWiaMiniDrv::drvDeleteItem</b>.
 In this method, the minidriver will attempt to delete the item pointed to by the WIA service context parameter <i>pWiasContext</i>.
 If the item is successfully deleted, the method returns S_OK and sets the device error value parameter <i>plDevErrVal</i> to zero.
 If a device error occurs, the method returns E_FAIL and a device-specific error value in the device error value parameter <i>plDevErrVal</i>.</p>

 <p>Before the WIA service calls this method, it verifies the following:</p>